New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 Light on stand in house Helping people appreciate wider aspects of their lives.
 'Christian ways of thinking'.
 John Stott's 'double listening' (to Bible, to culture).
 Rather than acquiesce or antagonise, Affirm, Critique, Enrich the world's thought.
 Recognise the diverse meaningfulness of everything.
 Drawing attention to new aspects that have been overlooked, especially about responsibilities of the professional which they had not considered.

-Copyright (c) Andrew Basden 2013, but you may use this material subject to certain conditions.
+Compiled by Andrew Basden as part of his reflections from a Christian perspective.
+Copyright (c) Andrew Basden to latest date below, but you may use this material for almost any purpose, but subject to certain conditions.